• About Us

 Baba Banda Singh Bahadur - An Old Painting

-Education, in the ordinary sense of the word, has never been popular in Kashmir.
-From time immemorial, it has been the exclusive monopoly of the Brahmins.
+At that time, formal education was not widely accessible in the region.
+The Brahmins held an exclusive monopoly over it from time immemorial.
 Even in the twentieth century, we seldom hear of any learned person of outstanding merit in Kashmir beyond the Pundits.
-The birthplace of Lachhman Dev was situated in one of the most backward districts in matters of education.
+Consequently, Lachhman Dev's birthplace was situated in one of the most backward districts in matters of education.

 Baba Banda Singh Bahadur Ji Infographic